chingu-voyages/v10-geckos-team-14/README.md

 ### Motivation

-#### Real-Life Problem and our approach to Solving it
+#### AssistU's approach to solving everyday real-life problems

+To create a booking platform that facilitates a community.
+A place where Clients can improve the overall quality of their lives by finding and utilizing highly trained Fixers to accomplish the unwanted tasks in their lives.
+An environment of transparency where Fixers and Clients can communicate their service needs and expectations.
+All while creating a new stream of employment and opportunities for Fixers within their communities.

-There are certain services that the busy working members of the family require most frequently, but do not have sufficient time/skill-set to do it.
-Most of the time, they find various issues in hiring regular workers.
-With AssistU, we solve this problem of the urban household by providing these services on a common platform ensuring the best quality work right at the house of common people so as to make their life easy and comfortable, generating large employment at the same time.
+There are many services that the busy working members of the family require most frequently, but do not have sufficient time and or skill set to do it.
+Most of the time, it can be a problematic and tedious process to find and hire regular workers.
+AssistU solves these problems of the modern households and families by providing the services of skilled and experienced Fixers on a common platform, ensuring the best quality work at the tips of your fingers.

-We look forward to making it a big User-Fixer communication and Booking platform to ease the life of clients and provide maximum employment opportunities to skilled fixers.
+Experience the convenience of delegating the inconvenient and time-consuming things in your life to a responsible Fixer with AssistU.
+Clients can improve the quality of their life and while gaining time back for what matters most in one's life.
+Fixers gain the ability to connect one-on-one with their Clients on a single, convenient, and easy to use platform.

 #### Technical Motivation